hytechclub/web-201/JavaScriptFunctions/CallbacksCodeAlong.md

 # Callbacks Node.js App: Code-Along
 Follow the instructions to create a small console app using Node.js.
 Make sure Node.js is installed before continuing.

+**Note: Although the language is JavaScript, this is actually the _back-end_ of the stack.
+Node.js uses the same JavaScript as the front-end, but on the server side.**

 ## "Hello World" App
 1. Create a new file named "app.js" in the current directory
     - This can be done using VS Code OR using the command line